I love nothing more than playing with flowers and plants, I love the alchemy of producing pigments and dyes, inks and papers.

 I quickly began getting much more involved, enjoying styling out the tablescapes and corners of the venues, until eventually I decided that this was where my heart lay – in the design and creative side.
 Simultaneously I began making my own hand dyed silk ribbons and linens, adding a further dimension to my styling services.

-But I still felt that pull to the outdoors and nature (I’m definitely a frustrated florist/grower!), and almost inevitably began to unconsciously move my business direction that way – teaching myself about natural dyes (falling in hedges and gathering berries a lot!), and most recently the art of paper-making (whilst giving myself an excuse to add more books to my ever-growing collection).
+But I still felt that pull to the outdoors and nature (I’m definitely a frustrated florist/grower), and almost inevitably began to unconsciously move my business direction that way – teaching myself about natural dyes (falling in hedges and gathering berries a lot!), and most recently the art of paper and ink-making (whilst giving myself an excuse to add more books to my ever-growing collection).

-I still feel that need to connect stories and reflect on lives lived, ancient methods of dyeing and other what we now call ‘artisan processes’ in our modern 21st-century lives – and so I can’t give up that search for the perfect styling treasure, although now my husband will be pleased to know I am passing them on for other people to enjoy rather than hoarding an ever-growing collection! (well mostly anyway, there are still some pieces I know I could never part with!).
+I still feel that need to connect stories and reflect on lives lived, ancient methods of dyeing, and so I can’t give up that search for the perfect styling treasure, although now my husband will be pleased to know I am passing them on for other people to enjoy rather than hoarding an ever-growing collection!

-So that’s me – a lover of ancient things and stories, flat lays, colour, textiles, paper and all things wild and from nature – if you have reached the end of this (perhaps overlong) essay about me, then I thank you, and I hope I will be able to help you in your own business, be it with a perfect little antique treasure, length of silky ribbon, or a piece of lovingly made paper – or perhaps even the chance to work with you on a fully styled photoshoot to showcase your own talents.
+So that’s me – a lover of ancient things and stories, flat lays, colour, textiles, paper and all things wild from nature.
+I hope I will be able to help you in your own business, be it with a perfect little antique treasure, length of silky ribbon, or a piece of lovingly made paper – or perhaps even the chance to work with you on your brand to showcase your talents.

 Do get in touch – an email is fine, but I do love to connect in person on the phone too – all the details below.